kibergrad/ccs2-port-detection/README.md

 ##### TensorFlow, Keras, Pandas, Numpy

 ### Dataset Creation and augumentation
-##### Images have been taken from a distance of 20cm from the camera at different yaw (-30 to 30 with a difference of 0.5 degrees each), pitch (0, 2, 4 and -10 degrees) with zero roll (because other than 0 degree, other angles for roll not possible).
+##### CCS2 port images have been taken from a distance of 20cm from the camera at various yaw angles (-30 to 30 with a difference of 0.5 degrees each), pitch angles (0, 2, 4 and -10 degrees) and with zero roll (because other than 0 degree, other angles for roll not possible).
 Images have been augumented with a rotation angle of range 3 degrees, width and height shift range of 0.05 and zoom range from 75% to 100%.

 ### Dataset Split
 ##### Training Dataset - 99.9%